-- When inspecting your home at night, use a flashlight instead of a candle (or anything with an open flame).
+- Where possible, avoid checking for water or storm damage after dark.
+If you do so, carry a flashlight instead of a candle or other open flame.
 This will alleviate the risk of a fire or explosion from a damaged gas line.

-If you do smell gas—or suspect a leak—shut off the main gas line, open the windows, and immediately go outside.
+If you do smell gas such as carbon monoxide—or suspect a leak—shut off the main gas line, open the windows, and immediately go outside.
 Notify the gas company and the proper authorities of the situation and don’t return until they’ve deemed your home to be safe.

 Your roof is the most susceptible to costly damage.
 If a tree limb or other heavy debris fell on your roof during a storm, your home might have structural damage, so be cautious.
 Common signs of roof damage are: